Find Affordable College Courses

 Women make up 32% of the physics majors at the school.

 A rank of #4 on this year’s list means University of Connecticut is a great place for physics students working on their bachelor’s degree.
-Located in the suburb of Storrs, UCONN is a public school with a fairly large student population.
+Located in the large suburb of Storrs, UCONN is a public college with a very large student population.

 Women make up 31% of the physics majors at the school.